Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 ### Step 5.2:  Update configuration files in git repository

-> **If you are using an existing Log Analytics Workspace in your subscription.**
+> **When you are using an existing Log Analytics Workspace in your subscription**, set the configuration parameters of the existing Log Analytics Workspace.
->
->Set the configuration parameters of the existing Log Analytics Workspace.
 These settings will be used by deployments such as Azure Policy for Log Analytics integration.
 >
 > When a Log Analytics Workspace & Automation account already exists - set the following:
 >    - Subscription ID